coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 represents the Kronecker product $A\otimes B$.

-Different quantum computers have a different set of native operators, so quilc must be a retargetable compiler.
+Different quantum computers each have a different set of native operators, so quilc must be a retargetable compiler.
 This mathematical puzzle is interesting and already quite difficult, but lurking is also an engineering problem of great concern.

-Almost every quantum computer in use today has some sort of _continuous_ operation—possibly many—like the $\mathrm{RZ}_\theta$ above.
+Almost every quantum computer in use today has some sort of _continuous_ operation—possibly many—like the $\mathrm{RZ}\_\theta$ above.
 These continuous operations represent the analog nature of these quantum computers.
 Analog devices have their merits, but one thing analog hardware usually isn't good at is extreme precision.
-While I might request the quantum computer perform an $\mathrm{RZ}_{0.12345}$, due to the computer's physical nature, it might only accomplish something between an $\mathrm{RZ}_{0.11}$ and an $\mathrm{RZ}_{0.13}$.
+While I might request the quantum computer perform an $\mathrm{RZ}\_{0.12345}$, due to the computer's physical nature, it might only accomplish something between an $\mathrm{RZ}\_{0.11}$ and an $\mathrm{RZ}\_{0.13}$.
 Quantum hardware engineers around the world, every day, are putting effort into improving the precision of the available native operations, but it'll never be  to feasible have _infinite_ precision, simply due to physical limitations.
 Just like high fidelity analog audio, we can never eliminate 100% of the noise in a system.

 Can there instead be some set of _discrete_ native operations while still being able perform _any_ quantum computation we'd like?
 And if we have such a set, will it be *easy and efficient* to compile a given matrix?
 These two questions represent the problem of **discrete compilation** of quantum programs.